StormSusanoo/Digilab/Digilab projekt/API/1-Configuration-for-a-bot.md

 **Bot doesn't respond**: Make sure you have the `MessageContent` intent enabled

 **CORS errors**: These don't happen in Discord bots (only in browsers)

-## Next Steps

-Once this works, you can:
-- Add more APIs (news, jokes, facts)
-- Create cooler commands with multiple parameters
-- Add slash commands instead of text commands
-- Store data in a database
-- Add rate limiting to prevent spam